lauradcontreras/lauradcontreras.github.io/_pages/about.md

 My Job Market Paper analyses the welfare effects of the spatial distribution of polluting activities and the role of local air quality policies.
 In particular, I show that French air quality policies could be improved by increasing their stringency in cities with higher amenities.

-I also work with co-authors on the impacts of the EU Emission Trading Scheme when controlling for the incompleteness of the regulation.
-Our work deals with the methodological issues that arise with difference in difference strategies when used to estimate the impact of incomplete regulations.
-We build a new estimation framework and apply it to the EU ETS, a regulation that aims at reducing the greenhouse gases emissions from industrial sectors in the EU.
+I also work with co-authors on the impacts of the EU Emission Trading Scheme.
+We find that this regulation tended to increase sales of regulated firms and reduce CO2 emission intensity.
+In this paper we also develop a new methodology to estimte direct and indirect effects of the policy when not all firms are regulated but behave strategically.

 You can fin a CV [here](http://martinjegard.github.io/files/cv.pdf).